lawalsegun2025/python_projects/README.md

 <div align="justify">
 This python script takes some arguments that includes, the python file `pdf.py` as the first argument, and the subsequen argumentsa are the pdf files that will be merged
 </div>

+---
+## 3. Password Checker

+This program checks to see if your password has ever been compromised before.